YongHHuang/covid_data_exploration/README.md

 ## Explore the dataset
-Explore the cases, deaths, vaccinations, mortality rate, infection rate, vaccination rate, in different locations.
+Explore the cases, deaths, vaccinations, mortality rate, infection rate, and vaccination rate in different locations.

 ## Create a dashboard in Tableau